Missouri Senate votes to fully fund education

-Nine members of the Republican super-majority joined all nine Democrats in the Missouri Senate to fully fund education for the first time in many years.
+Ten members of the Republican super-majority joined all nine Democrats in the Missouri Senate to fully fund education for the first time a number of years Tuesday.

 The move came after Education Committee Chairman Gary Romine (R-Farmington) sprung a surprise amendment before the chamber.